zranger1/pixelblaze-client/README.md

 (Python 3.8 and above are not yet supported by websocket-client module)

 ## Known Issues
-Will not work if you've got the Pixelblaze web UI running on the same computer (actually, the same interface).
+Will not work if you've got the Pixelblaze web UI running on the same computer (actually, the same network interface).
 Trying to create a Pixelblaze object under those circumstances will generate an exception.
 The browser does not want to share the socket, and strange things might happen even if it did.